manishemi/manishemi.github.io/_posts/2021-05-20-Generative Adversarial Networks .md

 | Figure 4 : Iteration 10,000 |
 | 10000 D loss: 0.335380 , acc: 85.94, G loss: 3.404595 |

-As we expeted, the loss from discriminator is increasing by every itertion.
+As we expeted, the loss from discriminator is increasing by every iteration.